 - Proper Spice Storage: Keep Your Pantry Fresh

-- Buying Guide: Must-Have Spices for Posterior Ribs
+- Buying Guide: Must-Have Spices for Baby Back Ribs

 - Conclusion: Spice Up Your Rib Game

-When it comes to posterior ribs (often called back ribs or loin ribs), their rich marbling and meat-to-bone ratio make them ideal for slow cooking.
-But without the right seasoning, they can taste bland or overly greasy.
-That’s where smart spice usage comes in.
-Whether you’re smoking, roasting, or grilling, mastering your spice game is key to achieving restaurant-quality results at home.
+Baby back ribs (often called back ribs or loin ribs) feature rich marbling and an ideal meat-to-bone ratio for slow cooking.
+Without proper seasoning, they can taste bland or overly greasy.
+Mastering spice application is key to achieving restaurant-quality results at home, whether smoking, roasting, or grilling.

 Spice Hack #1: Dry Rubs That Stick—and Shine

-Dry rubs are your best friend when seasoning posterior ribs.
-A good dry rub doesn't just sit on top—it sticks to the meat and creates a beautiful crust known as “bark.”
-To ensure your rub adheres well:
+Dry rubs are essential for seasoning baby back ribs.
+A well-formulated dry rub adheres to the meat and creates a flavorful "bark."
+To ensure optimal adhesion:

-- Apply a light layer of mustard or oil first (called a “glue” layer).
+- Apply a light layer of mustard or oil as a "glue"

 Ingredient | Function in Rub | Suggested Ratio (%) |